 The Body Mass Index (BMI) is a proxy measure of body fat based on a person's weight and height and is an index used to categorize body weights and risk of disease.
 BMI was calculated using both measured heights and weights when the data were available.
-In cases where only reported or a combination of reported and measured heights and weights were available, the BMI values were adjusted by the addition of the estimated bias value.
-The estimated bias value is the mean difference found between the BMIs using measured and reported values using a paired t-test.
-Based on the BMI categories, 82% of all adults were either overweight or obese (Figures 4.6 and 4.7).
+BMI values that were calculated with reported height and/or weight values were adjusted for bias in reporting by applying results from simple regression analyses by gender, using the reduced model 4 as described by Gorber et al., 2008.
+Based on the BMI categories, 83% of all adults were either overweight or obese (Figures 4.6 and 4.7).
 In the general Canadian population, based on measured weight and height data from the 2015 CCHS, 61.3% of Canadians aged 18 years and older are either overweight or obese.
 (Statistics Canada n.d. (f)).